 Scholarships depend on the associated scholarship agreement to be maintained.
-Kenzie Scholarship recipients must achieve a cumulative GPA of at least 3.0 and are reviewed each spring.
-There is no probation period for these scholarships; however, students above a 2.5 GPA will have a year to reach the 3.3 minimum GPA before dismissal from the Honors Program.
 Honors Scholarship recipients will be reviewed each semester and given two semesters of probation to achieve the minimum cumulative GPA of 3.3 before losing their scholarship and being dismissed from Honors.

-Dismissal:
+Dismissal due to Honors coursework:

 Incoming first-year students who do not complete HON111 will be dismissed from the Honors Program.
 Graduating seniors who do not complete HON444 will have their Honors attribute removed before graduation and will not have the Muriel A. Howard Honors Program distinction on their transcript or in the Commencement Program as a member of the Honors Program.
+Students will also be dismissed if they do not take the required number of Honors seminar courses.